wints/documentation/recipes/advertising_facebook.md

 The first chart is what we call the _Click Flow_.
 From a Facebook installs perspective, this will just report for you the number of installs and reopens from the link.
 Currently, clicks is not accurate through this ad format.

 {% image src='/img/recipes/deeplink_ads/click_flow_analytics.png' half nofloat alt='Facebook Example Ad' %}

-The second chart is for measuring conversion funnels for this ad.
-If you setup a conversion funnel here, you can measure the total number of down funnel events that have occurred from this link in particular.
-It's useful for calculating conversion rate by each ad.

 {% image src='/img/recipes/deeplink_ads/conversion_funnel.png' full nofloat alt='Facebook Example Ad' %}